-West Midlands Hunt Saboteurs have also kept an eye on them over the seasons, as have the independent Hunt Monitors on occasion.
+West Midlands Hunt Saboteurs also kept an eye on them in previous seasons, as have the independent Hunt Monitors on occasion.

 In 2014 footage was filmed which showed people connected to the hunt feeding foxes in an area which they hunt in – the vehicle was traced to the hunt kennels.
 This was covered by a number of media outlets at the time.
 Following this, “West Midlands sabs decided to pay them a visit.
 After ensuring one fox escaped the hunt safely, the sabs found the Huntsman (Nigel Peel) with the hounds in full cry in the same field that featured in the ITN report.
 A combination of foot sabs in the field and sabs back in the van ensured the 2nd fox also got away.
 A third fox then ran past the sabs who stayed in the area until it was safe to leave“.
 Please check out West Midlands Sabs for more on the great work they have done and continue to do!